You are currently viewing Skilled Worker Visa 2024

 Who does not need to prove their knowledge of English

-You do not need to prove your knowledge of English if you’re a national of one of the following countries:
+You do not need to prove your knowledge of English if you’re a national of one of the following countries or territories:

 • Antigua and Barbuda